hirenanandwani/detection/README.md

 # Detection
-Detecting Human Presence in Video using Computer Vision and Machine Learning
+hDetecting Human Presence in Video using Computer Vision and Machine Learning

 The Model is successfuuly tested and run on local Ubuntu 14.04.